Project Information Memorandum (PIM)

 You can apply for a PIM any time before you complete your application for a resource consent or building consent.

-The best time to apply for a PIM is once you have your site plan, floor plan and building elevations drawn up, so that we can give you accurate information about the consents and approvals that may be needed.
+The best time to apply for a PIM is before starting preliminary design work, so that we can give you accurate information about the consents and approvals you may need.

 What a PIM contains